MasterLaplace/Optimizing/README.md

 # Optimizing

-Implementation of World Partition System using Octree in CPP.
+Implementation of World Partition System using Octree in CPP with SFML for rendering.

 ![Demo](./img/World_Partition-Octree_(Ubuntu).gif)